KatamariJr/dwelling-of-duels-scripts/README.md

-# how to do things as of 4/1/2024
+# how to do things

-# Changelog
+# README Changelog
+6/3/2024
+- add bits about correcting results songs that were tagged wrong

 4/27/2024
 - added tagging new submissions instructions